osiegmar/.github/SECURITY.md

 # Reporting Security Issues

-If you believe you have found a security vulnerability in this project, please report it to:
+**Please do not report security vulnerabilities through public GitHub issues, discussions, or pull requests.**

+Preferably, use the **GitHub Security Advisory** feature.
+If you are not sure, please email the maintainer:

 oliver[@]siegmar.de

-**Please do not report security vulnerabilities through public GitHub issues, discussions, or pull requests.**

 Please include as much of the information listed below as you can to help to better understand and resolve the issue: